 Stick to a Neutral Palette

+If you're trying to find the best place to start with minimalism, your color scheme is something to keep in mind.
 Keep your color palette to a few muted shades and touches of white for a soothing space.
 Pattern and texture are encouraged, though try to keep décor items within the same color family.

 Layer Your Lighting